synappser/Taskan/README.md

 Too big a goal, if you can break it down into easily chewable tasks you're half-way done!
 A simple list is often enough to get you started.

 **Taskan** is a lightweight task outliner that organizes and auto-formats your projects in tasks, notes and tags.
 It takes its inspiration from Hog Bay's **TaskPaper** in staying plain-text based with no vendor lock-in.
 You can always open files saved in Taskan in any text editor including TaskPaper.
+If you prefer keyboard-driven navigation and editing, you can also enable Vim mode in the Preferences Editor pane.

 **Taskan** is still brittle.
 It currently lacks its kan(ban) part and the undo stack is partially broken.
-So don't use it for anything serious yet!
+So don't use it for anything serious yet ;)

-This first beta release is mostly meant to assess the general interest before diving into a more involved fine-tuning of the idea.
+This beta release is mostly meant to assess the general interest before diving into a more involved fine-tuning of the idea.
 It's more of a proof of concept than a true beta.
 Consider giving it a star if you like the concept.

 [Read more...](https://synappser.github.io/apps/taskan/)